 ‘Biodiversity Finance’ is represented by two projects: a National Biodiversity Expenditure Review and a Financial Needs Assessment/Resource Mobilisation Strategy.
 The former was completed in 2018 while the latter project is on-going.
-The studies have been/are being undertaken by Dr Craig Bullock, Dr Shane Mc Guinness and Dr Rachel Morrison of University College Dublin, with the financial support of the Irish Research Council (IRC) and the National Parks and Wildlife Service (NPWS) of the Department of Culture, Heritage and the Gaeltacht (DCHG).
+The studies have been/are being undertaken by Dr Craig Bullock, Dr Shane Mc Guinness and Dr Rachel Morrison of University College Dublin, with the financial support of the Irish Research Council (IRC) and the National Parks and Wildlife Service (NPWS) of the Department of Housing, Local Government and Heritage (DHLGH).

 Current project: Financial Needs Assessment

 This project is on-going, 2019-2021, and builds on the preceding National Biodiversity Expenditure Review.
 The Financial Needs Assessment (FNA) will examine what expenditure is needed to meet the objectives of Ireland’s National Biodiversity Action Plan (NBAP) which in, turn, is related to the EU Biodiversity Strategy 2020 and Ireland’s commitment to the Aichi Targets of the Convention on Biological Diversity (CBD).
 The FNA will be informed by an evaluation of existing policies, institutions and expenditure (PIR), based on consultation with officials, NGOs and expertise on-the ground.
 It will include both capital expenditure and on-going expenditure under different conservation headings and in relation to different protected habitats.
 The FNA will also extend to further actions, beyond the life of the current NBAP, to prevent future and reverse declines in biodiversity.
 It will be an important resource by which conservation managers can examine the cost-effectiveness of current expenditure so as to make the most effectively use of available resources.